Tech5G5G/Mica-Visual-Studio/README.md

 ## Overview

-With Mica Visual Studio, you can choose between four materials to apply as your window backdrop:
+Mica Visual Studio provides four different materials to apply as the backdrop of any window:

 1. Mica
 2. Tabbed
 3. Acrylic
 4. (Solid) Glass

-Official documentation of these materials can be found here (excluding Glass): [Materials in Windows (learn.microsoft.com)](https://learn.microsoft.com/en-us/windows/apps/design/signature-experiences/materials)
+Official documentation of these materials (excluding Glass) can be found here: [Materials in Windows (learn.microsoft.com)](https://learn.microsoft.com/en-us/windows/apps/design/signature-experiences/materials)

-To switch which material you use as your backdrop, use the **Tools > Backdrop** submenu.
+To select which material you use as your backdrop, use the **Tools > Backdrop** submenu.

 ## Compatibility

-Mica Visual Studio is meant to be used with:
+Mica Visual Studio should be used with:
 * Visual Studio 2026 or later
 * Windows 11 or later

 ## Additional information

-Additional information and documentation about Mica Visual Studio and its settings are available on its [wiki](https://github.com/Tech5G5G/Mica-Visual-Studio/wiki).
+Additional documentation about Mica Visual Studio and its settings is available on its [wiki](https://github.com/Tech5G5G/Mica-Visual-Studio/wiki).

-If you find a bug with Mica Visual Studio, or have an idea to improve it, please [file an issue](https://github.com/Tech5G5G/Mica-Visual-Studio/issues) using the appropriate template.
+If you find a bug in Mica Visual Studio — or have an idea to improve it — please [file an issue](https://github.com/Tech5G5G/Mica-Visual-Studio/issues) using the appropriate template.